swcarpentry/managing-research-software-projects/_episodes/01-intro.md

     *   *Design, write, test, and maintain software*
     *   Manage data (or build tools to fetch, filter, organize, and process data)
     *   Deploy and run software (overlaps with sys admins)
-*   Are you an RSE?
-    1. Are you employed to develop software for research?
-    1. Are you spending more time developing software than conducting research?
-    1. Are you employed as a postdoctoral researcher, even though you predominantly work on software development?
-    1. Are you the person who does computers in your research group?
-    1. Are you sometimes not named on research papers despite playing a fundamental part in developing the software used to create them?
-    1. Do you lack the metrics needed to progress your academic career, like papers and conference presentations, despite having made a significant contribution through software?
-*   Key differences between research software and "normal" projects
-    *   Requirements may be either:
-        *   Discovered as we go along (exploring)
-        *   Relatively stable (engineering)
-    *   Problem is *subtle* as well as *complicated*
-        *   Control flow may be very simple...
-        *   ...but figuring out exactly what coefficients and indexes to use can be very hard
-*   For our purposes:
-    *   3x3: three people for three months
-    *   Contributors are frequently time-slicing other projects
-    *   "Everybody makes coffee"
 *   What does "done" look like?
-    *   Software can be used by people other than original authors
+    1. Software can be used by people other than original authors
         *   Reproducibility meaningless without this
-    *   Reasonably confident that results are correct
+    2. Reasonably confident that results are correct
         *   As trustworthy as physical experiment
-    *   Small changes and extensions are easy
+    3. Small changes and extensions are easy
         *   I.e., researchers can safely make small changes to code
-    *   Fast enough to be useful
+    4. Fast enough to be useful
 *   What do RSEs need to know?
     *   Programming language(s) - in more depth than most of their research colleagues
     *   Version control - ditto